Skip to main content

 Enable-NetFirewallRule -DisplayGroup "Remote Desktop"

 • Enable Microsoft RDP in your template image before installing the Frame Guest Agent to access the template image VM.
 Verify you can access your template image using RDP with your local Windows administrator user.
 Ensure RDP is allowed in the Windows Firewall for your template image.
-Once the Frame Guest Agent is successfully installed, the VM will no longer be accessed via the built-in AHV VNC console.

 Preparation